MechanicalRock/mechanicalrock.github.io/_posts/2021-02-24-cognito-demystified.markdown

 Maybe not as concise as I thought!
 I haven't even spoken about User Pool Groups yet...nevertheless, hopefully cognito seems a bit less scary - there's plenty of information here to get you started.
 The best way of learning is doing, so if Cognito sounds like it could work for you, do it.
 Whats the worst that could happen? 😉
 <br /><br />
+If you are interested in learning more about progressive product development in the cloud, get in touch and let's have a chat over a coffee - my shout!
+Or if you are ready to build a slick, efficient, scalable application in the cloud and need some guidance, get in touch with us at [Mechanical Rock](https://mechanicalrock.io/lets-get-started)